-(a) ACGS charged the Corporation for the lease of natural gas storage capacity and natural gas purchases.

-(b) FHI charged the Corporation for corporate management services and governance costs.
+- (b) ACGS charged the Corporation for the lease of natural gas storage capacity and natural gas purchases. - (c) FHI charged the Corporation for corporate management services and governance costs. - (d) FBC charged the Corporation for electricity purchases, management services, and other labour.